Perfect pure quantum state transfer via state restoring and ancilla measurement: Algorithm for perfect state transfer

 { We study the state transfer along the three-partite communication line including the sender $S$, transmission line $TL$ and receiver $R$, see Fig.\ref{Fig:circuit}.
 The number of spins in the subsystems $S$, $TL$ and $R$ is, respectively, $n^{(S)}$, $n^{(TL)}$ and $n^{(R)}$. {Then $N^{(S)}=2^{n^{(S)}}$, $N^{(TL)}=2^{n^{(TL)}}$ and $N^{(R)}=2^{n^{(R)}}$ are the numbers of basis states in those subsystems.} All together, there are $N$ qubits in the communication line, $N= n^{(S)}+n^{(R)}+n^{(TL)}$.
 For applying the restoring unitary operator, we select the extended receiver $ER$ \cite{FPZ_2021,BFLP_2022} which includes the spins of the receiver $R$ together with several spins of the transmission line $TL$.
 These several spins are called $A$ (ancilla), and the transmission line without the subsystem $A$ is called $TL'$.
 Thus, $ER=A\cup R$, $TL=TL'\cup A$. }

-In this section we consider the algorithm for PST including two subroutines.
-First of them provides the state transfer from the sender $S$ to the receiver $R$ via the transmission line $TL$ and state restoring using the unitary transformation at the extended receiver $ER$.
+In this section, we consider the algorithm for PST including two subroutines.
+First of them provides the state transfer from the sender $S$ to the receiver $R$ via the transmission line $TL$ and state restoring using the unitary transformation applied to the extended receiver $ER$.
 This subroutine maps the initial state of the system $S\cup TL\cup R$ (that is the tensor product of an arbitrary pure sender state and the ground state of $TL\cup R$) into the superposition state including the restored state of the receiver and garbage.
-The second subroutine removes the garbage thus leaving only the restored state which is the tensor product of the ground state of $S\cup TL$ and the receiver state that coincides with the initial sender state {up to the unimportant common phase factor.} Thus, these two subroutine provide the perfect transfer of an arbitrary state from the sender to the receiver.
+The second subroutine removes the garbage thus leaving only the restored state which is the tensor product of the ground state of $S\cup TL$ and the receiver state that coincides with the initial sender state.
+Thus, these two subroutine provide the perfect transfer of an arbitrary state from the sender to the receiver. { Now we consider the two above subroutines in more details.}